tezos/tezos/src/proto/alpha/docs/language.md

         > UNIT / S   =>   Unit : S

+   * `LAMBDA 'a 'b code`:
+     Push a lambda with given parameter and return types onto the stack.

+        :: 'A ->  (lambda 'a 'b) : 'A

 ### Generic comparison

 Comparison only works on a class of types that we call comparable.